 From left to right today’s chart lists the ingredients for a basic streusel, an enhanced streusel that can include extra flavors and crunchies, and a streusel that is less crumbly.
 I’ve also given you lots of ideas for flavors, including some you might not have considered before such as curry spice.
 Imagine making an apple cake and topping it with a crunch topping containing curry.
 Yumm!

-I hope you will find my chart helpful and that you will have some fun creating your own new streusel flavor profiles for quick breads and coffee cakes!
+I hope you will find my chart helpful and that you will have some fun creating your own new streusel flavor profiles for quick breads, coffee cakes, and pies!